liutianlin0121/liutianlin0121.github.io/about.md

 Hi there!
 I’m Tianlin.

-I’m currently a Research Scientist at Google DeepMind, Paris.
+I’m a Research Scientist at Google DeepMind, Paris.
 I obtained my PhD with [Prof. Ivan Dokmanić](https://dmi.unibas.ch/de/personen/ivan-dokmanic/) at the University of Basel in Switzerland.
-I received BSc (2016) and MSc (2019) both from Jacobs University Bremen.
-During my time there, I completed my master's thesis under the guidance of [Prof. Herbert Jaeger](https://www.ai.rug.nl/minds/).
+I received BSc (2016) and MSc (2019) both from Jacobs University Bremen; during my time there, I completed my master's thesis under the guidance of [Prof. Herbert Jaeger](https://www.ai.rug.nl/minds/).

-I welcome your feedback, which you can give anonymously [here](https://www.admonymous.co/tianlinliu0121).

 ### News

+* **Nov 2024**: I defended my PhD thesis and joined Google DeepMind.

 * **May 2024**: Our [paper](https://arxiv.org/abs/2402.02992) on decoding-time realignment of language models was accepted by ICML 2024 as a spotlight presentation.